 Archive for May 2010 | Monthly archive page

 Don’t be fooled by imitations.
-While there are several hundred (if not thousands of) species of Bamboo, there are also a handful of lookalikes to be aware of and perhaps to be avoided.
+While there are several hundred (if not thousands) of species of Bamboo, there are also a handful of lookalikes to be aware of, and perhaps avoided.
 Last year we told you about that friendly desktop pot of Lucky Bamboo that you probably thought belonged to the Bamboo family.
 Don’t worry, we forgive you.
 It was an honest mistake.
 The folks at the hardware store just wouldn’t sell as many if they labeled them “Lucky Dracaena”.

 The picture above shows Mahatma Gandhi spinning his own cotton in protest of British Imperialism, similar to the more famous demonstration where he and his followers collected their own salt on the beaches of Dandi (Salt Satyagraha) in 1930.

 Gandhi also made the following observations about the economics of Indian cotton and the systematic exploitation of Indian for her raw materials under British rule.

 Step 1: English people buy Indian cotton in the field, picked by Indian labor at seven cents a day, through an optional monopoly.